inkVerb/Guru/101-shell/Lesson-03.md

 `gedit how2var`

-*Input how2var as this:* [how2var-01](https://github.com/inkVerb/pinker/blob/master/101-shell/how2var-01)
+*Create how2var as this:* [how2var-01](https://github.com/inkVerb/pinker/blob/master/101-shell/how2var-01)

 `chmod +x how2var`